 Marriage License Information & Application for Island of Hawai'i / Big Island

 Getting married here on the Big Island of Hawaii is very simple.
-All you really need are your IDs (and occasionally additional documents, please check the Sate of Hawaii website for details) and to apply for a marriage license in advance and/ or in person while being in Hawaii.
+All you really need are your IDs (and occasionally additional documents, please check the State of Hawaii website for details) and to apply for a marriage license in advance and/ or in person, while being in Hawaii.
 The State of Hawaii has simplified this process by offering you to register online HERE.
-You need to choose the minister and in my case please select my official registered name as a Hawaiian minister "Stefan Leiste" when you register.
+You need to choose the minister and in my case please select the official registered name of our licensed minister when you register. if you cannot find the name leaf it blank as we can fill in that information for you when we submit everything after the ceremony.
 Optional download the Marriage License Application and bring it to your appointment with the Licensing Agent.

 Important for you to know: A marriage license and marriage certificate are different documents.
 The marriage license permits a marriage to take place (for which you have to apply for prior to your wedding ceremony).
 The marriage certificate indicates that a legal marriage has been performed.